ynotopec/summarize/readme.md

-To install and run the code you've provided, which includes a web user interface with Streamlit, a summarization function using Langchain, and translation also via Langchain, you will need to follow several steps.
+To install and run this code, which includes a web user interface with Streamlit, a summarization function using Langchain, and translation also via Langchain, you will need to follow several steps.
 Here is the automated installation documentation:

 ### Prerequisites
 - Python 3.6 or later.